Continuous Architecture in Practice (short summary)

 What makes it practical is the way it connects quality attributes, delayed commitment, small increments, governance, and feedback loops to actual delivery cadence.
 That helps teams avoid both extremes: postponing important decisions forever and freezing them too early.

-In interviews and review conversations, the book is useful because it gives you process language rather than diagram language alone: which decisions must happen early, which should wait, and how architecture hypotheses get validated inside delivery.
+In interviews and architecture reviews, the book is useful because it gives you process language rather than diagram language alone: which decisions must happen early, which should wait, and how architecture hypotheses get validated inside delivery.

 Practical value of this chapter